-Using the programme specific indicators, ESCC will undertake a benefit review, to review the expected benefits against the actual benefits, and whether there are any new benefits, which were not expected.
+Using the programme specific indicators, ESCC will undertake a benefit review, using the specific programme indicators, to review the expected benefits against the actual benefits, and whether there are any new benefits, which were not expected.

 This will be undertaken through the monitoring of the programme and the individual scheme elements, through the collection of quantitative data, and comparing pre and post scheme data.
 Alongside this we will also liaise with key stakeholders to undertake qualitative monitoring, and the development of programme case studies.